Nuand/bladeRF/host/utilities/bladeRF-flash/README.md

 This will initiate a flash process for the FX3 processor.
 If it goes successful you do NOT need to manually reset the board.
 For FX3 firmware versions above v1.3 this should go smoothly.

 For factory FX3 firmware versions, you may need to manually enter the FX3 bootloader.
+See [Forcing Cypress USB bootloader (DFU) mode](http://nuand.com/forums/viewtopic.php?f=6&t=3072).

 For factory or v1.2 firmware versions, try reseting the board if bladeRF-flash fails the first time.
-The RESET vendor request in these versions is either missing or flaky, so a RESET may be required.
+The RESET vendor request in these versions is either missing or flaky, so a manual reset may be required.

 ### Windows notes ###